xinwang-xw/PyFormula/README.md

 ## TODO List

-The package is still on developing and populates the data correctly, but the running speed or chunksize for large data haven't been taken into account
+The package is still on developing and populates the data correctly for now, but the running speed or chunksize for large data haven't been taken into account